xz0127/tp/docs/UserGuide.md

 ### Undoing previous command : `undo`

 Restores the patient and appointment book to the state before the previous *undoable* command was executed.
-`undo` command will not work if you restart Nuudle.
+`undo`  command cannot reverse a command execution from the previous Nuudle session.

 Format: `undo`